 In order to expand the Audio and Video collection and also maintain a reserve collection that will grow as the number of courses offered at BCC grows, alternative means of storing the collections [i.e. in a different location and/or electronically] will have to be devised within the next two to four years.

 The Library has two photocopiers.
 Maintenance and supply of these photocopiers has been handled by the College.
 If responsibility were to be transferred to the Library, the Library would need a sufficient budget to handle this additional expense.
-Given the size of the Library, there is no room for a third photocopier during peak hours there is more than enough demand to accommodate at least one additional photocopier in the Library.
+Given the size of the Library, there is no room for a third photocopier; during peak hours there is more than enough demand to accommodate at least one additional photocopier in the Library.
 In fact, demand has been so heavy that at least one of the photocopiers is often out of order approximately 50% of the time.
 It is the recommendation of the Library that these photocopiers be replaced with more sturdy photocopiers designed for the high use they receive in the Library.

 RECOMMENDATIONS AND PRIORITIES:

-Additional Staffingn order to fully staff current hours, open Library lab for student use, and/or increase hours to meet the BCC student body needs
+Additional Staffing in order to fully staff current hours, open Library lab for student use, and/or increase hours to meet the BCC student body needs

 2 additional full-time Library technicians and 1 part-time Library tech [for Saturdays and to fill when full-time techs are away] totaling a minimum of 3.1